datastax/terraform-provider-astra/docs/resources/role.md

 - **description** (String) Role description
 - **effect** (String) Role effect
 - **policy** (List of String) List of policies for the role.
-See https://docs.datastax.com/en/astra/docs/user-permissions.html#_operational_roles_detail for spported policies.
+See https://docs.datastax.com/en/astra/docs/user-permissions.html#_operational_roles_detail for supported policies.
 - **resources** (List of String) Resources for which role is applicable (format is "drn:astra:org:<org UUID>", followed by optional resource criteria.
 See example usage above).
 - **role_name** (String) Role name